 - Fit and Proper Person Requirements

-- ownership and/or control (shareholding, directorship other officeholders)
+- control (shareholding, directorship other officeholders)

 - legal name but not in legal entity